ktsdesign - stock.adobe.com

 The cloud itself may have the answer.
 While the major cloud providers, including AWS, Microsoft and others, attribute adoption rates based on customers' focus on cost, availability and flexibility, data sovereignty is a key attribute as well.
 Most IaaS providers have in-country data centers, which enable that first requirement to be met.
 In addition, key features, such as encryption and other available security-as-a-service options, enable customers to comply with local regulations.

-One major caveat: It is imperative that the appropriate stakeholder within the enterprise understands each specific country's data regulations and assesses and implements the appropriate management tools offered by each provider in order to comply with these regulations.
+One major caveat: It is imperative that the appropriate stakeholder within the enterprise understands each specific country's data regulations and assesses and implements the appropriate management tools offered by each provider to comply with these regulations.

-2. Uniformity is key
+2. Make uniformity key

 Enterprises should implement the strongest of regulations uniformly.
 If an organization has a global footprint, keeping up with each region's data sovereignty laws it does business in and with is an ongoing challenge.

 Data sovereignty laws and regulations are constantly evolving and growing in number and requirements.
-The data tsunami continues unabated.
-And cloud adoption is increasing rapidly.
+The data tsunami continues unabated, and cloud adoption is increasing rapidly.
 Put together, this trifecta offers some hefty challenges.
 However, with some initial investment and ongoing process implementations, enterprises can get ahead and stay ahead.